Sharatmaharjan/Notes/BIM/Unit 7: Supporting Decision Making.md

 **Decision structure** refers to the framework or process through which decisions are made within an organization.
 Decisions can be categorized based on their nature and impact on the organization.

 **Types of Decisions**:

-1. **Structured Decisions**:
+1. **Strategic Decisions**:
-   - **Characteristics**: Routine, repetitive, and well-defined with clear procedures.
-   - **Examples**:
-     - Inventory reordering: Reordering stock when it falls below a certain level using a predefined formula.
-     - Payroll processing: Calculating employee salaries based on hours worked and predefined rates.
+   - Long-term and affect the entire organization.
+   - Example: Entering a new market, mergers, and acquisitions.

-2. **Semi-Structured Decisions**:
+2. **Tactical Decisions**:
-   - **Characteristics**: Involves a combination of structured and unstructured elements, requiring judgment and evaluation.
-   - **Examples**:
-     - Marketing campaign development: Deciding on the budget and channels based on historical data and creative input.
-     - Budget forecasting: Using historical financial data and adjusting for predicted market trends.
+   - Short-term and focus on specific departments or functions.
+   - Example: Budget allocation for a marketing campaign, hiring additional staff.

-3. **Unstructured Decisions**:
+3. **Operational Decisions**:
-   - **Characteristics**: Unique, non-routine, and complex, requiring intuition, experience, and insight.
-   - **Examples**:
-     - New product development: Deciding on the features and market launch strategy for a new product.
-     - Corporate strategy formulation: Setting long-term goals and strategies based on market analysis and executive vision.
+   - Day-to-day decisions that support routine activities.
+   - Example: Restocking inventory, scheduling employee shifts.

 **Decision-Making Process**: